FleaPepper/salmon/README.md

 Afterwards, you will get the possibility to press the big red button :D

 But of course, you can always do it the old-fashioned way.

+Test report will be available with `./gradlew allureServe`